SirRicSteel/TheosResearch.org/governor/THEOS_Governor_Reference_Mechanism_v1.4_Worked_Example_Session_Trace.md

 The goal is **engineer-testable clarity**: the numbers can be implemented directly in a unit test.

+**Philosophical Foundation:**
+All wisdom accumulation mechanisms implement **functional time** — enabling the system to be shaped by past consequences without requiring consciousness.
+See [THEOS Functional Time](../governance/THEOS_Functional_Time.md) for the conceptual foundation.

 ---

 ## 1. Assumptions and Configuration